carlgranfelt/netapp-bootcamp/Trident_with_K8s/Tasks/Task_9/README.md

 In order to restrict the tests to a small environment & not affect other projects, we will create a specific namespace called _quota_
 We will then create two types of quotas:

-1. limit the number of PVC a user can create
+1. Limit the number of PVC a user can create
-2. limit the total capacity a user can create
+2. Limit the total capacity a user can create

-We consider that the ONTAP-NAS backend & storage class have already been created. ([cf Scenario04](../Scenario04))
+We consider that the ONTAP-NAS backend & storage class have already been created. ([Task 4](../Task_4))

 ```
 # kubectl create namespace quota